matuteiglesias/journal/content/Dev/2025-02-21_Enhanced_FAISS_Search_and_Embedding_Management.md

 ## 📅 2025-02-21 — Session: Enhanced FAISS Search and Embedding Management

 **🕒 17:05–18:15**
-**🏷️ Labels**: FAISS, embeddings, debugging, semantic search, data integrity
+**🏷️ Labels**: FAISS, Embeddings, Debugging, Semantic Search, Data Integrity
 **📂 Project**: Dev
 **⭐ Priority**: MEDIUM

 ### Session Goal
-The session aimed to evaluate and improve the semantic search quality using FAISS and embedding models, focusing on [[debugging]] and optimizing the `Embedder` class and FAISS index management.
+The session aimed to evaluate and improve the semantic search quality using FAISS and embedding models, focusing on debugging and optimizing the `Embedder` class and FAISS index management.

 ### Key Activities
-- Tested the `text-embedding-3-small` model for semantic search in [[data science]] literature.
+- Tested the `text-embedding-3-small` model for semantic search in data science literature.
-- Evaluated FAISS search results for [[machine learning]] queries, identifying issues with embeddings.
+- Evaluated FAISS search results for machine learning queries, identifying issues with embeddings.
 - Improved search quality by refining FAISS ranking and embedding strategies.
 - Debugged the `Embedder` class to fix dimension mismatches and [[API]] response handling.
 - Updated the `Embedder` class for proper FAISS index tracking and refactored code.